 - Full time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay.
 Part time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Under this award, if a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
 However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - From 2022, Easter Sunday is a public holiday in Western Australia.
-The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
+When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
 Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
-Visit the Easter Sunday public holiday page for more information. - When any of the days observed as a holiday under this award falls on a day when an employee is rostered off duty and the employee has not been required to work on that day the employee must be paid as if the day was an ordinary working day, or, if the employee agrees, be allowed a days' leave with pay in lieu of the holiday at a time mutually acceptable to the employer and the employee. - If an employee works on a public holiday or substituted public holiday they must be paid at the rate of double time and one half, or if they agree paid at time and a half plus an additional days' leave. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+Visit the Easter Sunday public holiday page for more information. - Hours worked on a public holiday or substituted holiday must be paid at the rate of double time and a half. - Visit the Public Holidays in Western Australia page to view the public holiday dates.